nirajansah2060-a11y/CampusCycle/docs/meeting-notes.md

 The team confirmed that the CampusCycle Sprint 3 implementation is suitable for demonstration and repository submission, subject to the final replacement of selected placeholder images and final PDF evidence preparation.

 ---

-## Notes

-- Replace all bracketed date and time fields with your actual meeting details.
-- Add lecturer, tutorial, or module references if your tutor expects them.
-- If you had more meetings, continue this same format.